beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - Submits the collected data to the central database
 - Stores the collected data locally in a file

+The data collector collects the CPU utilization data for each VM and stores it in MHz as integers.
+These values are portable and can be converted to the CPU utilization for any host or VM type, supporting heterogeneous hosts and VMs.
+The actual data obtained from Libvirt is the CPU time, which should be converted into MHz using the information about the host's CPU.

+Only the CPU utilization is both stored locally and submitted to the database.
+VM placement algorithms need information about the mapping between VMs and hosts; however, this information can be obtain directly from Nova using its API.
+The information about host characteristics can also be obtained from Nova.
+Then the data on the CPU usage by VMs can be converted into the required overall values of CPU usage for hosts.

+The database schema contains only one table for now `vm_resource_usage`.
+The table contains the following fields:

+- `id` (string) -- the UUID of a VM;
+- `timestamp` (datetime) -- the time of the data collection;
+- `cpu_mhz` (integer) -- the collected average CPU usage in MHz from the last measurement to the current time stamp.

+The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm`.
+The data collector stores the data in separate files for each VM.
+The UUIDs of the VMs are used as the file names for storing data from the respective VMs.
+The format of files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.

 ### Local Manager